Chalmers University of Technology: Students

-Approximately 40% of Sweden's graduate engineers and architects are educated at Chalmers.
 Each year, around 250 postgraduate degrees are awarded as well as 850 graduate degrees.
 About 1,000 post-graduate students attend programmes at the university, and many students are taking Master of Science engineering programmes and the Master of Architecture programme.
 Since 2007, all master's programmes are taught in English for both national and international students.
-This was a result of the adaptation to the Bologna process that started in 2004 at Chalmers (as the first technical university in Sweden).
+This was a result of the adaptation to the Bologna Process that started in 2004 at Chalmers (as the first technical university in Sweden).

-Currently, about 10% of all students at Chalmers come from countries outside Sweden to enrol in a master's or PhD program.
+As of 2025, about 17% of all students at Chalmers come from countries outside Sweden to enroll in a program at Chalmers.

 Around 2,700 students also attend Bachelor of Science engineering programmes, merchant marine and other undergraduate courses at Campus Lindholmen.
-Chalmers also shares some students with Gothenburg University in the joint IT University project.
-The IT University focuses exclusively on information technology and offers bachelor's and master's programmes with degrees issued from either Chalmers or Gothenburg University, depending on the programme.
+Chalmers also shares some students with University of Gothenburg in the joint IT University project.
+The IT University focuses exclusively on information technology and offers bachelor's and master's programmes with degrees issued from either Chalmers or University of Gothenburg, depending on the programme.

 Chalmers confers honorary doctoral degrees to people outside the university who have shown great merit in their research or in society.